dhaivatmehta-2/GestureRecognition/README.md

 • incase the camera doesnt work, change the following line of code in main.py- 0 to 1

 • cap = cv2.VideoCapture(0)

+• some part of code is commented out as i am planning to use this project as a foundation for another future project